IanEarnest/Game-Jams/README.md

 Games made in Unity as part of a game jam.

 Current projects:
 - Space Marbles - puzzle game using planets as marbles.
+Theme of planets.

 Purpose